Latest piracy news (Dec 29, 2013)

 Training for the Tanzanian Navy

-During their stopover at the port of Dar Es Salaam, the Spanish sailors of the patrol boat ESPS Tornado organized training for the Tanzanian Navy in mid-December.
-19 members of the Tanzanian Navy received a briefing on boarding operations, followed by a boarding exercise.
+During their stopover at the port of Dar Es Salaam, the Spanish sailors of the patrol boat ESPS Tornado organized training for the Tanzanian navy in mid-December.
+19 members of the Tanzanian navy received a briefing on boarding operations, followed by a boarding exercise.

-British drone attacking pirates
+British drone attacks pirates

 The Royal Navy's first Scan Eagle drone made its first operational flight in mid-December.
 Launched by a catapult from the bridge of the FRG Cardigan Bay, it was then retrieved by a rope on the side of the ship.
-It will be used in " not much time British Defense Secretary Philip Hammond told reporters during a visit to Waddington Air Force Base. “to spot pirates” in the Indian Ocean.
-This is the first time that this secret RAF base, located in Lincolnshire, used to fly Reaper drones in Afghanistan, is open to the press (read report in the Daily Express and in the Telegraph with a video from ITN).
+It will be used in " not much time ", British Defense Minister Philip Hammond told the press during a visit to Waddington Air Force Base, “to spot pirates” in the Indian Ocean.
+This is the first time that this secret RAF base, located in Lincolnshire, used to pilot Reaper drones in Afghanistan, has been open to the press (read report in the Daily Express and in the Telegraph with a video from ITN).
 This ScanEagle is one of two drones acquired last June by the Royal Navy from Boeing, at a cost of £30 million for both.
-Note that the Dutch Navy already uses this type of drone, one of which crashed at sea.
-Read: Dutch drone crashes at seaThe usefulness of drones in the fight against pirates
+Note that the Dutch navy already uses this type of drone, one of which crashed at sea.
+Read: Dutch drone crashes at sea • The usefulness of drones in the fight against pirates

 An action plan for Somaliland